- Advance Registration Q&A

-Do I need to be cleared by my advisor to register for summer classes?
+Do I need to be cleared by my advisor to register for winter classes?

-No, but it is still probably a good idea to consult with your advisor about what summer classes you plan to take.
-You can do this at the same time that you meet with your advisor to discuss and get cleared for fall classes.
+No, but it is still probably a good idea to consult with your advisor about what classes you plan to take.
+You can do this at the same time that you meet with your advisor to discuss and get cleared for spring registration.

 What are the PSY498 Seminar in Psychology topics?